A magnifying glass zooming in on data.

 Building this customer data can be hard when you don’t have the right tools.
 By allowing your customers to simply use the product and produce the data, you can glean valuable insights that detail your customer profiles out, enhancing your goals for the future of your product.

 A product analytics approach makes customer behavioral data and analysis widely accessible.
-With a platform like FullStory’s DXI solution, teams don’t need to have technical skills to explore data and form insights.
+With a platform like Fullstory’s DXI solution, teams don’t need to have technical skills to explore data and form insights.
 They simply rely on the data.

 Data-informed product alignment